Targeted Adaptive Design: Numerical Results

 We tested the convergence/success path of the algorithm by searching for the target $f_T=[0.3380,3502]$ with tolerance $\tau=0.01$.
 This value occurs in the domain at $[d_1,d_2]=[0.8731, 0.5664]$, shown by the black square in Figure \cref{fig:tgtfun}.
 We adopted convergence/failure criteria of $\mathcal{I}_0=10^{-3}$, $N_\mathcal{I}=50$.
 The initial design was a set of $N_1=4$ points in the vicinity of $[d_1,d_2]=[1.5,-1.5]$.
 We used $N_2=3$ and started the test at $x=[-2.0, 2.0]$.

-Convergence occurred in 18 iterations, requiring a total of 70 sample points.
+Convergence occurred in 18 iterations, which included 4 restarts for model update checks, requiring a total of $4+(18+4)\times 3=70$ sample points.
 The initial and final sample point configurations and two intermediate snapshots are displayed in \cref{fig:evolsol}.
-In each case, previously acquired samples are displayed with partial transparency, while the current ``2'' samples and target value are displayed solidly, as is the true target solution.
+In each case, previously acquired samples are displayed with partial transparency, while the current $\bx_2$ samples and target value are displayed solidly, as is the true target solution.
 These figures clearly show that the algorithm is engaging in some balance between feeling out the response function and hunting for the target value.

 The pointwise residuals of the GP surrogate at the final iteration are displayed in \cref{fig:predmean_2}.
 The left panels show unnormalized residuals, whose magnitudes are not as straightforward to interpret as those of the residuals normalized to root predictive variance, shown in the right panels.
 These are expected to be of order unity in regions where the GP surrogate furnishes a reasonable model of the experimental response.
 From the figure, it is clear that this is, unsurprisingly, true only in the vicinity of the sample points.